wunderwuzzi23/blog/content/posts/2020/cookie-crimes-on-mirosoft-edge.md

 ## The new Microsoft Edge browser and Chromium

 Microsoft's latest Edge browser is based on the same code, Chromium.
-I guess, you already know where this is going now....
-Yes, this means that the same attacks described with "Cookie Crimes" work with the new Edge browser now also.
+I guess, you already know where this is going now...

+Yes, this means that the same attacks described with "Cookie Crimes" work with the new Edge browser.

-Notable differences:
+### Notable differences:

 1. Cookie Crimes uses **chrome.exe**, but if one changes that to **msedge.exe** you can get it to work with Edge on Windows (haven't tried other operating systems)
 2. The Edge user data folder is located at *%LOCALAPPDATA%\Microsoft\Edge\User Data*

-Additionally, the techniques around **remote controlling the browser and oberserving browser behavior of users** also work with the Chromium based Edge browser.
+Additionally, the techniques around [**remote controlling the browser and oberserving browser behavior of users**](/blog/2020/chrome-spy-remote-control) also works with the Chromium based Edge browser.

 ## Mitigations and Detections
-* Blue teams should look  for **--remote-debugging-port** and custom **--user-data-dir**, and related command line arguments to potentially catch (mis)usage.
+* Blue teams should look for **--remote-debugging-port** and custom **--user-data-dir**, and related command line arguments to potentially catch (mis)use for both Chrome and Edge.
+* Firefox also has remote debugging, but it works differently (different command line option to look for) - I will post about this as well soon
+* Out of due diligence I reported this to MSRC (but since it's post-exploitation nothing will be changed)
+* I did also suggest to MSRC to add detections for the TTP to Windows Defender

-A few more mitigation ideas in previous blog posts as well, please look at them for reference also.
+There are some more mitigation ideas [in the previous blog post about Chrome](/blog/2020/chrome-spy-remote-control) as well, please look at them for reference also.